ianmilliken/mpc/site/content/work/sca-case-study.md

     ‘go to’ for information about apartment living.

     The strategy being that when the time came to appoint a strata manager, apartment owners would go with the managers they could trust, SCA members.

     The Australian wants a commentary piece on what needs to happen about flammable cladding?
 We ensured SCA had the opportunity to speak.

     The Courier Mail wants a hot take on whether pets should be allowed in apartments?
 We ensured SCA was the leading voice on this issue.
 results:
-  body: |-
+  body: >-
-    $2.5 million in media coverage generated

-    500+ media mentions for organisation in national media

-    10 appearances in The Australian

-    Primetime National News interviews on The Project, Nine News, Channel 7, ABC
+    SCA have gained primetime National News interviews on The Project, Nine News, Channel 7, and ABC, plus a wide range of coverage in major appropriate publications across the country.
+We are continuing to work alongside SCA branches to develop a further marketing and governmental relations strategy.
   key_results:
     - big_text: $2.5M
-      supportive_text: Media coverage generated
+      supportive_text: In media coverage generated
+    - big_text: 500+
+      supportive_text: Media mentions for organisation in national media
+    - big_text: '10'
+      supportive_text: Appearances in The Australian
 ---